vakwetu/puppet-certmonger/README.md

 * Only manages subject, dns (subjectAltNames), key usage, eku, principal, issuer, pre/post save commands.
 * Only manages the principal if it appears in the issued certificate - which depends on your CA profile.
 * Once a certificate is issued, this module can't manage the profile because it doesn't appear in the issued certificate.
-* This module won't re-generate keys if you set or change the keysize of an existing certificate.
+* This module won't re-generate keys if you set or change `keysize` of an existing certificate.
+* This module won't resubmit the request if the only thing changed is the `cacertfile` parameter.
 * Subject is hardcoded to `CN=$hostname`.
 * Only works if being run on a system already joined to an IPA domain, and only works against IPA CAs.
 * If you specify a hostname and don't specify a principal, this module will assume you want `host/$hostname`.